-"Ono" means delicious in Hawaiian, and that's exactly what the fried rice in Hawaii tastes like!!
-Essentially, fried rice is a dish you can make with "whatevas."
+"Ono" means delicious in Hawaiian, and that's the perfect way to describe the fried rice in Hawaii!
+Essentially, fried rice is a dish you can make with whatever you have on hand.
 Got leftovers?
 Make fried rice!
 There's really no limit to what you can create.
 As Uncle Bobby says,

 "Get steak fried rice, pork fried rice, shrimp fried rice, smoked meat fried rice, kim chee fried rice, char siu fried rice, ahi fried rice, da junk kine fried rice dat only get peas an' carrot inside..."

 Okay—thank you, Uncle Bobby (we better stop him there, or you'll be reading forever).
 Island-style fried rice can be made with just about anything.
 As long as you have the essential components, you can make a batch that rocks your taste buds!
 Feel free to tweak this recipe to match whatever your tummy craves (or whatever you can find in the fridge!).